JohnTortola/Procedural-Terrain-Generation-Demo/README.md

 All scripts are avaiable in this unity project.

-This was done in other to complete my monography "USOS DA GERAÇÃO PROCEDURAL E MODELAGEM 3D PARA CRIAÇÃO DE TERRENOS EM JOGOS DIGITAIS"
+This was done in other to complete my monography "USOS DA GERAÇÃO PROCEDURAL E MODELAGEM 3D PARA CRIAÇÃO DE TERRENOS EM JOGOS DIGITAIS".